Insights and Commentaries

 Some industry experts say that governments will need to develop favourable conditions to allow a CCS market to develop and grow.
 “It’s so important to accelerate this market, and there must be a willingness to fund CCS projects in the early stages”, said Valborg Lundegaard, CEO of Aker Carbon Capture and panel participant of EU Industry Week.
 “Industry will do what it can to reduce costs, but we need the EU to be willing to move fast”, noted Lundegaard, adding further that the EU can support this by creating predictable regulations, taxation and incentives.

-During the CEM CCUS Initiative webinar, EU Commission officials acknowledged that urgency around CCS deployment has increased.
+During the CEM CCUS Initiative webinar, European Commission officials acknowledged that urgency around CCS deployment has increased.
 Moving forward, the EU anticipates CCS will be accessible not only to large scale projects, but to small scale efforts, particularly as the market grows and a new approach to storage – such as hubs and clusters – begin to take effect.

 EU and the Future of CCS